-If necessary, you can add files to the folder by clicking (Upload file to selected directory).
+If necessary, you can add files to the folder by clicking (Upload a file to the selected directory).
 To delete a file or folder, click (Delete).

-Now select the necessary folder for setting certain access permissions and click on (Configure access permissions).
+Now select the necessary folder for setting specific access permissions and click on (Configure access permissions).

 The following access permissions are available:

 - Access denied;